 Fibroids-9 Things You Probably Didn’t Know (but should)

-July is Fibroid Awareness Month.
 Fibroids are small muscular tumors that usually grow in the walls of the uterus.
 While they are common, most woman know surprisingly little about them.
-In honor of Fibroid Awareness Month, we hope to change that.
+We hope to change that.

 9 Things You Should Know About Fibroids